josephwoodward/josephwoodward/README.md

 I'm a Software Engineer living in the United Kingdom that loves all things backend/network and distributed systems related.
 I currently work as a Lead Engineer at [Form3](https://www.form3.tech/) helping build and support their highly reliable Payment Procesing platform.
 Prior to that I worked as a backend engineer at [Just Eat Takeaway](https://www.justeattakeaway.com/).

+I love writing Go day-to-day but enjoy experimenting with other languages too and especially enjoy contributing to open-source software.

+#### How to reach me?

+You can find my occasionally bloging over at [josephwoodward.co.uk](https://josephwoodward) and more actively discussing software engineering related topics at [@_josephwoodward on Twitter](https://twitter.com/_josephwoodward).

 <!--
 **Demonthos/demonthos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.